 - (a) Avoid private entry gates, fences, or doors at driveways for attached garages. - (b) Garages shall not be the dominant architectural element facing the street.
-Instead, garages shall be set back from the main building. - (c) Garage doors should be inset from the garage façade. - (d) Garage door recesses should be at a minimum of 12 inches. - (e) If used for detached garages, porte-cocheres should be architecturally consistent with and integrated into the main building. - (f) Driveways should respond to the topography and minimize excessive areas of grading and paving. - (g) Driveways shall not have private entry gates.
+Instead, garages shall be set back from the main building. - (c) Garage doors should be inset from the garage façade. - (d) Garage door recesses should be at a minimum of 12 inches. - (e) If used for detached garages, porte-cocheres should be architecturally consistent with and integrated into the main building. - (f) Placement of driveways should maximize areas for on street parking.
+See Figure 5-2. - (g)(f) Driveways should respond to the topography and minimize excessive areas of grading and paving. - (h)(g) Driveways shall not have private entry gates.